Ipswich Corporation: Early years

+The Portmen and Common Councilmen met as the assembly to discuss town issues, with formal decisions decided by the Great Court which also included a large number of free burgesses empowered to vote on all matters concerning the corporation, especially the election of officers.
+This also included two burgesses to sit as members of parliament for Ipswich.

-In 1611 the corporation 'adventured', £100 towards the cost of ships to sail to Jamestown, in Virginia 13 years before the Mayflower.
+In 1611 the corporation 'adventured' £100 towards the cost of ships to sail to Jamestown, in Virginia 13 years before the Mayflower.

 Following the restoration in 1660 the governance of the corporation declined until the Municipal Corporations Act 1835 again brought order.
 The borough was both subject to disastrous manipulation by Charles II and James II and also by the rise of party politics.
-The town was strongly puritan and during the winter of 1662/63 Royal commissioners arrived to enforce the Corporation Act 1661 and ask all officeholders and freeman to renounce the 'Puritan Covenant'.
+The town was strongly puritan and during the winter of 1662/63 royal commissioners arrived to enforce the Corporation Act 1661 and ask all officeholders and freeman to renounce the 'Puritan Covenant'.
 Half of the assembly were purged.
-In 1684 the charter was then called in and replaced by another which named to new officeholders and for the first time in its history Portmen were imposed on the town many of whom were outsiders, Freemen were refused participation in the borough government.
-The aim was to create a compliant closed corporation.
-Control over the Holy Rood Fair which took place on St Margaret's Green was passed to the Corporation.
+In 1684 the charter was then called in and replaced by another which named to new officeholders and for the first time in its history Portmen were imposed on the town many of whom were outsiders, freemen were refused participation in the borough government.
+The aim was to create a compliant, closed corporation.
+Control over the Holy Rood Fair which took place on St Margaret's Green was passed to the corporation.
 A further charter was imposed by James II in 1688 without revoking the earlier charter and the result was confusion and chaos and permanent problems in 1835.

 In 1719 the corporation blocked proposals to make the River Orwell navigable as far as Stowmarket; further plans were raised in 1790 and the work was completed by 1793 after which numerous maltings were soon operating in Stowmarket.

-Until the Reform Act 1832 Members of parliament for Ipswich were selected for the Ipswich Parliament constituency by the Ipswich Corporation.
+Until the Reform Act 1832 members of parliament for Ipswich were selected for the Ipswich Parliament constituency by the Ipswich Corporation.
 Elections during the 18th century in the town sometimes descended into physical fights between 'The Blues' (who supported the conservatives) and 'The Yellows' (who supported the Whigs or Liberals) with the behaviour of the politicians being described as 'miserable' and local and national elections often ending in a competition of who could be bribed and for what price.
 Following the Reform Act 1832 all male householders living in properties worth at least ten pounds a year were given the right to vote and process of voter registration.
 The act was intended to "take effectual Measures for correcting diverse Abuses that have long prevailed in the Choice of Members to serve in the Commons House of Parliament."